padgettholdings/circuitpythonsync/README.md

 ### after adding special handling for arm64
-test release v0.0.5 with arm64 on linux build test release v0.0.5a with fixed aarch conditional steps
+test release v0.0.5 with arm64 on linux build test release v0.0.5a with fixed aarch conditional steps test release v0.0.5b with expression all in braces